 - Celebration assemblies

 - Star of the week

+- Weekly Acts of Kindness awards

 - Stamps, stickers, merits and team points

 - Informing parents

 Staff guidance

 Pupils with special educational needs may need a programme of additional strategies to meet their needs.
 However where possible the above procedures will apply.